-The 41st edition of the Westfield Health British Transplant Games will be held at venues across Birmingham between 2-5 August this year, with the majority of the Games taking place at the new facilities at the University of Birmingham is proud to be hosting 75% of the sporting events!
+The 41st edition of the Westfield Health British Transplant Games will be held at venues across Birmingham between 2-5 August this year.
+It’s the first time the Games has ever come to the city, and the University of Birmingham is proud to be hosting 75% of the sporting events!

-The British Transplant Games aim to demonstrate the benefits of transplantation, both through encouraging transplant patients to regain fitness and by increasing public awareness of the need for more people to join the NHS Organ Donation Register.
-Birmingham, being the city that performs the most transplants than anywhere else in Europe, and having recently completed its 5000th liver transplant, was a clear choice to host the Games in the year when other major sporting events such as the World Indoor Championships also descend on the city.
+The British Transplant Games aims to both encourage transplant patients to regain fitness and compete against each other, and raise awareness of the much-needed NHS Organ Donation Register.
+Birmingham, being the city that performs the most transplants than anywhere else in Europe, and having recently completed its 5000th liver transplant, was a clear choice to host the Games in the year when other major sporting events such as the World Indoor Championships also descended on the city.